 Fax: +44 (0) 20 7955 7567

 2. The LSE Foundation in New York: The Foundation is responsible for ensuring that alumni and friends in North America are informed about the School, and attracting funding to support its mission and current priorities.
-Tricia Coyle and Liz Hydes work closely with the Office of Advancement at the LSE on the alumni relations strategy for the US and Canada, and are responsible for implementing alumni relations programs and overseeing events sponsored by the School and the Foundation as part of its alumni relations program in North America, often working in collaboration with the AFLSE.
+Tricia Coyle and Liz Hydes work closely with LSE Philanthropy and Global Engagement on the alumni relations strategy for the US and Canada, and are responsible for implementing alumni relations programs and overseeing events sponsored by the School and the Foundation as part of its alumni relations program in North America, often working in collaboration with the AFLSE.

 LSE Foundation and American Fund for LSE